pablo-arantes/making-it-rain/README.md

 ## Acknowledgments

+- We would like to thank the [Psi4](https://psicode.org/) team for developing an excellent and open source suite of ab initio quantum chemistry.
 - We would like to thank the OpenMM team for developing an excellent and open source engine.
 - We would like to thank the AlphaFold team for developing an excellent model and open sourcing the software.
 - We would like to thank the ChemosimLab ([@ChemosimLab](https://twitter.com/ChemosimLab)) team for their incredible [ProLIF](https://prolif.readthedocs.io/en/latest/index.html#) (Protein-Ligand Interaction Fingerprints) tool.